Arleycht/fisch-bot/README.md

 A modular bot for automating Fisch-like games using computer vision.

-Also known as a fisch macro, fisch bot, fisch script.
+Also known as a Fisch macro, Fisch bot, Fisch script, Dig It macro, Dig It bot, Dig It script.

+Compatible with:
+- Fisch
+- Dig It

 ## Setup and Usage